 Monthly billing is most popular and familiar to customers.
 Weekly works well for limited-access plans.
 Quarterly/annual plans improve cash flow but require larger upfront commitments.

-Usage Limits#
+Usage limits#

 When to use limits: